Beaver-Company/serverless-application-model/DEVELOPMENT_GUIDE.rst

 Environment Setup
 -----------------

+.. note:: You need to have `pyenv`_ installed, please see the `installation instructions`_ for more information.

 ``make setup`` will perform the following steps for you.
 You can either run ``make setup`` command or perform the steps manually.